-Sources: Preliminary sample results from the Survey on Strategic human resource in government.
-Complete analysis will be published in the OECD (2007), State of the Public Service.
-Paris (forthcoming).
+Sources: Preliminary sample results from the Survey on Strategic Human Resources in Government.
+Complete analysis will be published in the OECD (2007), State of the Public Service, OECD, Paris (forthcoming).

-Figure I5.1 Proportion of women in national administration, 2005 or closest year available
+Figure I5.1.
+Proportion of women in national administration, 2005 or closest year available

-Figure I5.2 Proportion of women in senior management group, at the national level, 2005 or closest year available
+Figure I5.2.
+Proportion of women in senior management group, at the national level, 2005 or closest year available

-Sources: Preliminary sample results from the Survey on Strategic human resource in government.
-Complete analysis will be published in the OECD (2007), State of the Public Service.
-Paris (forthcoming).
+Sources: Preliminary sample results from the Survey on Strategic Human Resources in Government.
+Complete analysis will be published in the OECD (2007), State of the Public Service, OECD, Paris (forthcoming).

-Figure I5.3 Proportion of women in administrative staffs of civil service, 2005 or closest year available
+Figure I5.3.
+Proportion of women in administrative staffs of civil service, 2005 or closest year available

-Sources: Preliminary sample results from the Survey on Strategic human resource in government.
+Sources: Preliminary sample results from the Survey on Strategic Human Resources in Government.
 Complete analysis will be published in the OECD (2007), State of the Public Service.
-Paris (forthcoming).
+OECD, Paris (forthcoming).

-I6.
-DISPERSION OF EARNINGS IN THE PUBLIC SECTOR
+16. DISPERSION OF EARNINGS IN THE PUBLIC SECTOR